Personnel exchange or placement

 Internal funding from the EPSRC Impact Acceleration Account, to support new partnerships with industry.
 Awards are for 3-6 months, and for up to £50K.
 Several deadlines annually, but applications must be preceeded by an Expression of Interest (seperate deadline).

-The aim of the TSB is to help UK businesses develop new products and services.
+The aim of Innovate UK (previously the TSB, Technology Strategy Board) is to help UK businesses develop new products and services.
 They run themed funding competitions throughout the year; bids must be led by a company, but academics can be partners.
 Be aware that specific calls tend to have quite short turnaround times, so funding is more likely to be appropriate if you already have a collaborative project and partner in mind.

 H2020 is the EU's programme for research and innovation, running from 2014-2020 (and seperate from the European Research Council).
 Project funding is available across a wide range of themes, including ICT.
 Applicants must normally form consortia of at least 3 organisations from different EU Member States.